 | by Time to restore service and Change failure rate

-If you have multiple applications to assess you can measure these values individually against applications and average to derive the final quadrant.
+If you have multiple applications to assess, you can measure these individually deriving an average for the final quadrant.

 In summary, the key measurements above allow you to apply industry recognised metrics to your application development and deployment, assessing the quality of your application code and the maturity of your DevOps process.